mtwyford/DoodlePad/Classpath.md

 You may simply tweak your terminal commands slightly, to compile and run the following commands:

-* javac -cp ".:doodlepad.jar" "MyDoodlePadCode.java"
+* javac -cp .:doodlepad.jar MyFirstDoodle.java

   * In the example above, call the compiler using javac
   * then add -cp to identify the classpath